-AS 300, "Leading People and Effective Communication," utilizes student's field training experience to take a more in-depth look at leadership.
+This course utilizes student's field training experience to take a more in-depth look at leadership.
 Special emphasis is placed on enhancing communication skills, and why that is important as a leader.
 Students have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.